Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Introduction

 Distinguishing a Kerr black hole from such a wormhole mimicker requires identifying observables that depend on the specific deviations in the spacetime metric.
 Several observational channels have been proposed.
 The shadows cast by compact objects have been a primary focus, given the recently attained angular resolution of the EHT instrument \citep{EHT2022}.
 Many studies investigated the effects of the wormhole throat on the shadow shape and size.
 For example, \cite{Nedkova+2013} obtained analytically the boundary of the shadow, suggesting that for low spins the wormhole shadow is nearly indistinguishable from that of a Kerr black hole.
 However, subsequent analyses by \cite{Shaikh2018} and specifically for the Kerr-like metric, \cite{Amir19} found that the shadow radius decreases with the deviation parameter $\lambda^2$, while \cite{Kasuya+Kobayashi2021} highlighted that for sufficient deviation parameters, the unstable photon orbit can coincide with the throat, significantly altering the shadow shape and enhancing distinguishability.
 Furthermore, \cite{Ohgami+Sakai2017} highlighted that the intensity contrast within the shadow region could differentiate a wormhole from a black hole.
+Images of the Kerr-like wormhole throat have been obtained in a GRMHD simulation \cite{XiaMizuno26}.
 Recently it has been pointed out that for wormholes gravitational wave echoes in the post-merger ringdown signal would indicate the presence of a reflective surface or throat rather than an event horizon \citep{Cardoso17, Cardoso+Pani2017, Bueno+2018}.
-Finally, the thermal emission from accretion disks \citep{Harko+2008, Harko+2009, Paul+2020}, the profile of the relativistic K$\alpha$ iron line \citep{Bambi2013} as well as quasi-periodic oscillations (QPOs) \citep[e.g.,][]{Deligianni+2021} have also been explored as ways of pinning down the nature of strong gravity.
+Stationary properties of accretion disks, such as their thermal emission \citep{Harko+2008, Harko+2009, Paul+2020}, and the profile of the relativistic K$\alpha$ iron line \citep{Bambi2013,LiuMizuno26} have also been explored as ways of pinning down the nature of strong gravity.
 Other methods proposed to distinguish these objects include analyzing the potentially divergent tidal forces on infalling bodies in the near-horizon limit \citep{Lemos+Zaslavskii2008}.